moderneinc/springboot-migration-workshop/docs/maven-plugin/README.md

 If you were migrating this by hand, you would need to do a variety of things such as:

+* Migrating to Java 17
 * Migrating to Spring Boot 2.7
+* Migrating to Spring Security 5.8
-* Migrating to Java 17
+* Migrating to Spring Cloud 2022
 * Migrating to Jakarata EE 9
+* Migrating to Spring Boot 3.0
 * Migrating to Spring Security 6.0
-* Migrating to Spring Cloud 2022
+* Migrating to Spring Boot 3.1
 * ...

 Fortunately, [OpenRewrite](https://docs.openrewrite.org/) has a